yogeshm2003/HTML-CSS-Projects/README.md

 # HTML & CSS Projects

-This repository contains a collection of simple and creative HTML and CSS projects built for practice and learning.
+This repository contains a collection of simple and creative HTML and CSS projects built for practice and learning.This projects make me more confident in HTML & CSS.

 ## 📁 Projects